mindspore-ai/docs/docs/mindformers/docs/source_en/introduction/overview.md

 `--mode 1` routes to the dynamic graph trainer.
 The complete "prepare configuration → launch → view results" process and end-to-end training configurations will be supplemented in subsequent documentation (Quick Start, Training Guide, feature-specific pages).

----

 ## Related Documentation

 - Capabilities provided by the static graph (inference/quantization, etc.): [Static Graph Implementation](../static_graph/introduction/overview.md)

-> The Installation Guide, Quick Start, Training Guide, and feature-specific pages are being supplemented and will be available in subsequent submissions.